liutiming/snakemake-workshop/README.md

-# Guide to snakemake on Sanger 5
+# Guide to snakemake on Sanger Farm 5
 ## installation
 ### install snakemake